GaffaSnobb/kshell-utilities/README.md

 # kshell-utilities
-Handy utilities for processing nuclear shell model data from KSHELL.
-Se the [KSHELL repository](https://github.com/GaffaSnobb/kshell) for installation and usage instructions.
+Handy utilities for processing nuclear shell model data from `KSHELL`.
+Se the [KSHELL repository](https://github.com/GaffaSnobb/kshell) for installation and usage instructions for `KSHELL`.

 ## Installation
 Install from the PyPi repository